Managing Your Pipelines

 • When enabled settings env vars a, it allows you to transfer modified and created variables between jobs during pipeline execution.
 In addition, you can view a summary table of used, modified, and unchanged variables for each job in the pipeline The "Overview" page icon is a square divided into several other squares.
 Overview and The "Instances" page icon is three overlapping squares.
 Instances pages.

-This feature is based on advanced mechanisms that require more resources that would be wasted if not used efficiently.
-Therefore, we recommend to disable this option if it has no real use during the execution of the pipeline to have correct optimization.
+This feature relies on advanced mechanisms that require more resources.
+These resources would be wasted if not used efficiently.
+Thus, to have correct optimization, we recommend to disable this option if it has no real use during the execution of the pipeline.

 • When disabled settings env vars, modification and transfer of variables between jobs during pipeline execution is not allowed.
 You can still read global, project, and pipeline environment variables, but not modify them.